 There is nothing in your letter that leads me to believe the two of you have unfixable problems.
-Assuming there is no physical or mental abuse, no addiction problems, and no other cases of cheating, I think you have a good chance of working it out.
+Assuming there is no physical or mental abuse, no addiction problems, and no other signs or cases of cheating, I think you have a good chance of working it out.
 The best thing is that your husband is showing overwhelming signs of remorse, and really wants to work it out.
 I love that he is going over the top.
 I think with therapy, and good, honest communication moving forward, the two of you can recover from this setback.

 Is it possible you are saying “I’m pretty much over it” because your defenses are high and you are deeply, deeply hurt and afraid he will do it again?
 If that’s the case, that is very understandable.
 Through therapy and talking to each other (and time, of course) I think you can learn to trust again.
 I’ve seen it in couples.
 It is possible.
 The case for forgiving also includes your children.
 While staying for the kids is not always the best thing, keep the family together is always worth fighting for.

 Once a cheater, always a cheater?
 Is your husband going to cheat again if you go through a touch patch in your marriage again?
 Maybe he will, maybe he won’t.
 It is a fear that I know, personally, I would have for the rest of my life.
 That doesn’t mean you should get divorced, it just means you should consider that you might be on edge about it forever.
 But, everyone is different.
 The other thing is, your husband has to be willing to go to therapy.
 This will do wonders for your marriage.
 If he is adamantly against it and thinks you can fix things on your own, without professional help, that’s a problem.